|

 allowing us to discover for us the famous master of cinema, brush, design,

-- You are constantly turning to Armenian while speaking...
+to hear his thoughts about himself and time. - You are constantly turning to Armenian while speaking...

 "My mother is Armenian, and though my father never spoke Armenian,